milesangelo/DotNet-Learning-Workbooks/03-Loops/README.md

 ## 🏁 Challenge Project

-Create a "Shop Work Order Processor" that:
+Create a simple "Work Order Processor" that:
-1. **Processes a queue** of work orders until closing time
+1. Processes a list of work orders one by one
-2. **Prioritizes emergency** repairs (use continue/break logic)
-3. **Batches similar** work together for efficiency
-4. **Tracks metrics** (orders completed, time spent, revenue)
-5. **Handles interruptions** (emergency calls, parts delays)
-6. **Generates reports** with nested loop summaries
+2. Skips orders that are marked as "on hold" (continue)
+3. Stops processing when reaching closing time (break)
+4. Counts how many orders were completed
+5. Calculates total revenue

 Requirements:
-- Use at least 3 different loop types appropriately
+- Use a for loop to iterate through orders
-- Include break/continue logic for special cases
+- Include break/continue logic appropriately
-- Process nested data (customers → vehicles → services)
+- Keep a running total of completed orders
-- Handle edge cases (empty queues, time limits)
+- Handle basic edge cases (empty list, no valid orders)
-- Optimize for real-world performance

 Remember: Loops are powerful but dangerous.
 A single mistake can freeze your program or crash your system.
 Think like a mechanic: measure twice, cut once!